-Welcome to #BloggersWhoStream, a fun and informative community event to kick off 2020 in collaboration with the incredible Luke from Hundstrasse.
-We’re inviting everyone to share their streaming experience regardless of how long they’ve been doing it, so we can all learn from each other’s knowledge.
+Welcome to #BloggersWhoStream, a community event to kick off 2020 in collaboration with Luke from Hundstrasse.
+We’re inviting everyone to share their streaming experience regardless of how long they’ve been doing it, so we can all learn from our knowledge.

 My own experience started a year after setting up my original blog, when a small group of friends and I participated in the first GameBlast event for SpecialEffect in February 2014.
 After meeting my other-half in 2015 and finding out he was keen to give it a go, it’s now something we doing fairly often and we’ve taken part in the charity marathon every year since.
 Things often don’t go smoothly but that’s all part of the fun: every stream is a learning experience to be used to make the next episode better.

 Although we have a space set aside to be our dedicated gaming area, now our home is still undergoing renovations so it’s nowhere near ready yet.
 This means we’ve taken over our living room with our streaming kit – and it’s going to stay there until the end of February while we stream for GameBlast20.
 There are so many cables trailing throughout the house right now which is a bit of a pain, but it’s so much easier leaving it like this than having to set up again every night.
 Sorry to anyone who decides to visit us during the next month!

 Pete loves any excuse to buy new hardware so looking after this side of our streams gives him plenty of reasons.
 This year we’ve added a Behringer X122USB mixer and Elgato Key Light to our set-up, along with plenty of cable ties; and his favourite item so far is a Blackmagic DeckLink Quad HDMI capture card.
 Next up is a better switch and a second camera.
 He also created some great new artwork for GameBlast20 – more about that below.